 Our pupil's wellbeing is at the heart of our plan as we strive to help children settle back into school and enjoy a broad range of learning opportunities.
 A sensitive and personalised approach will be taken to ensure that any gaps in learning are identified and addressed promptly.

-Click HERE to find out more about our Recovery Curriculum - showing support for children when returning to school and when continuing to learn at home if required.
+We have developed a Recovery Curriculum - showing support for children when returning to school and when continuing to learn at home if required.

 Coxhoe Home Learning Support Message Summer 2020